Publicaciones

 Gait event detection accuracy: Effects of amputee gait pattern, terrain and algorithm

-Eugenia Soledad Muñoz-Larrosa, Mauricio Riveras, Matthew Oldfield, Aliah F. Shaheen, Gaston Schlotthauer, Paola Catalfamo-Formento Publicado: Diciembre, 2024 Abstract Several kinematic-based algorithms have shown accuracy for gait event detection in unimpaired and pathological gait.
+Eugenia Soledad Muñoz-Larrosa, Mauricio Riveras, Matthew Oldfield, Aliah F. Shaheen, Gaston Schlotthauer, Paola Catalfamo-Formento Journal of Biomechanics Abstract Several kinematic-based algorithms have shown accuracy for gait event detection in unimpaired and pathological gait.
 However, their validation in subjects with lower limb amputation while walking on different terrains is still limited.
 The aim of this study was to evaluate the accuracy of three kinematic-based algorithms: Coordinate-Based Algorithm

 Gait event detection accuracy: Effects of amputee gait pattern, terrain and algorithm Read More »